wokwi/wokwi-docs/docs/parts/wokwi-7segment.md

 \* COM is the common pin for a single digit 7-segment display.
 For multi digit displays, use DIG1…DIG4.

-By default, the segment pins (A…G, DP, CLN) are connected to the anode (positive side) of the LEDS, and the common pins (COM, DIG1…DIG4) are connected to the cathode (positive side) of the LEDs.
+By default, the segment pins (A…G, DP, CLN) are connected to the anode (positive side) of the LEDS, and the common pins (COM, DIG1…DIG4) are connected to the cathode (negative side) of the LEDs.
 You can set the "common" attribute to "cathode" to reverse this behavior.

 The segment mapping is as follows: